-Irrigated agriculture makes a significant contribution to the value of U.S. agricultural production, but also accounts for the largest share of the Nation's consumptive water use.
-In 2007, irrigated farms accounted for 55 percent of the total value of crop sales while also supporting the livestock and poultry sectors through irrigated production of animal forage and feed crops.
-Roughly 57 million acres--or 7.5 percent of all U.S. cropland and pastureland--were irrigated in 2007, nearly three-quarters of which are in the 17 western-most contiguous States (referred to as the western States hereafter).
-From 2002 to 2007, irrigated acres increased by nearly 1.3 million acres across the U.S., with Nebraska accounting for nearly a million additional acres.
-In recent decades, however, much of the expansion in irrigated acreage has occurred in the eastern States, particularly Arkansas and Florida.
-USDA's Farm & Ranch Irrigation Survey (FRIS) reports that in 2008, irrigated agriculture applied 91.2 million acre-feet of water (1 acre-foot is equivalent to 325,851 gallons), with over four-fifths of applied water occurring in the West.
-The U.S. Geological Survey, which monitors water use by economic sector, estimates that irrigated agriculture accounted for 37 percent of the Nation's freshwater withdrawals in 2005.
-Agriculture, however, accounts for approximately 80-90 percent of U.S. consumptive water use.
+Irrigated agriculture, which accounts for the largest share of the Nation’s consumptive water use (see definitions), makes a significant contribution to the value of U.S. agricultural production.
+In 2012, irrigated farms accounted for roughly half of the total value of crop sales on just 17 percent of U.S. cropland.
+Irrigated farms also support the livestock and poultry sectors through irrigated production of animal forage and feed crops.
+Roughly 56 million acres—or 7.6 percent of all U.S. cropland and pastureland—were irrigated in 2012.
+Nearly three-quarters of irrigated acres are in the 17 western-most contiguous States (referred to as the Western States hereafter).
+From 2007 to 2012, irrigated acres declined by nearly 0.8 million acres across the United States.
+Most of the area decline occurred in the Western United States where drought conditions contributed to water-supply scarcity across the region.
+Contractions in State-level irrigated acreage exceeded 10 percent in Texas, Colorado, Oregon, New Mexico, and Oklahoma.
+In recent decades, much of the expansion in irrigated acreage has occurred in the more humid Eastern States.
+From 2007 to 2012 irrigated area in the East expanded by roughly 8 percent, with significant acreage increases in Arkansas, Louisiana, Mississippi, and Georgia.
+USDA's Farm and Ranch Irrigation Survey (FRIS) reports that in 2013, irrigated agriculture applied 91.2 million acre-feet of water nationally, with over four-fifths occurring in the West.
+(An acre-foot of water is equivalent to 325,851 gallons.)
+The U.S. Geological Survey (USGS), which monitors water use by economic sector, estimates that irrigated agriculture accounted for 38 percent of the Nation's freshwater withdrawals in 2010.
+Agriculture, however, accounts for approximately 80 to 90 percent of U.S. consumptive water use.

 Challenges for Agriculture Under a Changing Water Environment

-The future of irrigated agriculture will depend in part on the ability of producers to improve on-farm water management for crop production.
+The future of irrigated agriculture will depend in part on producers' ability to improve on-farm water management for crop production.
 Upgrades in irrigation system technologies and improved water-management practices can enhance on-farm water-use efficiency.
 In addition, coordinating water management at the farm- and watershed-levels may help increase the efficiency of water allocations among competing users.
-Institutional measures--such as conserved water rights, groundwater and surface-water withdrawal restrictions, drought water banks, and option water markets--can encourage agricultural producers to reduce crop consumptive use while facilitating the reallocation of water to higher valued uses.
+Institutional measures—such as conserved water rights, groundwater and surface-water withdrawal restrictions, drought water banks, and option water markets—can encourage agricultural producers to reduce crop consumptive use while facilitating the reallocation of water to higher valued uses.

 On-Farm Irrigation Efficiency: Opportunities for Continued Improvement

 While substantial technological innovation has already occurred in U.S. irrigated agriculture, additional water-use efficiency gains are achievable.
-The chart below shows 1994-2008 changes, in the share of Western irrigated acres using more efficient irrigation systems.
+Schaible and Aillery (2012) estimate the share of Western irrigated acres using more efficient irrigation systems.
 More than half of irrigated cropland acres in the West continue to be irrigated with more traditional, less-efficient application systems.
 In addition, FRIS data indicate that the potential exists for increased irrigation efficiency through more extensive use of improved on-farm water-management practices.
-Fewer than 10 percent of irrigators made use of soil- or plant-moisture sensing devices or commercial irrigation scheduling services in 2008.
-Fewer than 2 percent used computer-based simulation models to determine irrigation requirements based on consumptive-use needs by crop-growth stage under local weather conditions.
+Fewer than 10 percent of irrigators make use of soil- or plant-moisture sensing devices or commercial irrigation scheduling services.
+Fewer than 2 percent make use of computer-based simulation models to determine irrigation requirements based on consumptive-use needs by crop-growth stage under local weather conditions.

 Private and Public Investment in Irrigation Improvements

-Irrigators continue to make significant capital investments in irrigation equipment and infrastructure.
-Approximately $2.15 billion was spent on irrigation systems (beyond expenditures for maintenance and repair) on U.S. farms in 2008.
-Nearly three-fourths of these capital investments were on land in the West, where the vast majority of irrigated land is located.
+Irrigators continue to make significant capital investments in onfarm irrigation equipment and infrastructure.
+Approximately $2.64 billion was spent on irrigation facilities and equipment on U.S. farms in 2013.
+About 72 percent ($1.91 billion) of these investments were on land in the West, where most of the Nation’s irrigated land is concentrated.

-The majority of U.S. irrigation investment is financed privately; fewer than 10 percent of farms reporting irrigation improvements in 2003 or 2008 received public financial assistance.
-Over half of the farms receiving public assistance for irrigation investments made use of USDA's Environmental Quality Incentives Program (EQIP), though these farms represented less than 5 percent of all irrigated farms that made irrigation investments in 2003 or 2008.
-Nonetheless, EQIP funding has had an important cumulative impact on irrigation investments.
-Nationally, irrigation practices accounted for roughly a quarter of total EQIP funding obligations ($5.7 billion) from 2004 to 2010.
+The majority of U.S. irrigation investment is financed privately.
+About 90 percent of farms reporting irrigation improvements in 2013 received no public financial assistance.
+About 28 percent of the farms receiving public assistance for irrigation investments made use of USDA's Environmental Quality Incentives Program (EQIP), though these farms represented fewer than 5 percent of all irrigated farms that made irrigation investments in 2013.
+Nonetheless, EQIP funding has had an important cumulative impact on irrigation investments, contributing to farm profitability through improved yields and water and energy conservation as well as enhanced local/regional water quality and environmental values.